hortonworks/cloudbreak/docs/aws_cb_shell.md

 ### Create a security group

-A security group gives developers and systems administrators an easy way to create and manage a collection of cloud infrastructure related security rules, maintaining and updating them in an orderly and predictable fashion.
-A security group can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).
+A security group gives developers and systems administrators an easy way to create and manage a collection of cloud infrastructure related security rules.

 ```
 securitygroup create --name secgroup_example --description securitygroup-example --rules 0.0.0.0/0:tcp:8080,9090;10.0.33.0/24:tcp:1234,1235